What to do if you think your private water supply is polluted

-If the nitrate concentration in mains water exceeds 50 mg/l and is between 50 - 100 mg/l consumers are of a slight increased risk to the health of certain groups, such as babies under 6 months of age who are at risk of developing Methaemoglobinaemia (' blue baby' disease where the baby is starved of oxygen).
-There has, however, not been a case of Methaemoglobinaemia in Jersey in the last 20 years.
+If the nitrate concentration in your drinking water exceeds 50mg/l and is between 50 - 100mg/l, there could be an increased health risk to certain groups, such as babies under 6 months of age, who are at risk of developing Methaemoglobinaemia ('blue baby' disease where the baby is starved of oxygen).
+There has, however, not been a case in Jersey in the last 20 years.